-Please complete the bottom of this page if you plan to choose the "PassFail Option," sign, and return this form to your Counselor by the last Friday in September for fall courses, the last Friday in January for spring courses and the third-class day for all summer courses.
+Please complete the bottom of this page if you plan to choose the "Pass/Fail Option," sign, and return this form to your Counselor by the last Friday in September for fall courses, the last Friday in January for spring courses and the third-class day for all summer courses.

 Advanced Courses are defined as courses taken after the completion of all graduation requirements in the respective subject area(s).
 Only such courses as defined previously are eligible to be taken as PASS/FAIL.
 For example, Pre-Calculus does not qualify as an Advanced Course if it is a student's fourth math course.
-However, it may be taken PASS/FAIL fit the student already has four other math credits.
+However, it may be taken PASS/FAIL if the student afready has four other math credits.

 Grade" system for my class.
-I unde t.
-D. # have been informed of the g the "Pass/Fail" grade system versus the traditional "Numerical restand the "Pass/Fail" grade earned will not be included in grade ank, but credit will be granted if the course is passed.
-I also made and documented to use the Pass/Fail system, I will not be system.
-I am requesting the "Pass/Fail" grad ing system be used in my advanced course(s) for the duration of the cour Student Signature/Date
+I und point average calculations for class understand that once my decision is g the "Pass/Fail" grade system versus the erstand the "Pass/Fail" grade earned will rank, but credit will be granted if the cour made and documented to use the Pass/Fa e traditional "Numerical not be included in grade se is passed.
+I also returned to the "Numerical Grading I am requesting the "Pass/Fail" grad ing system be used in my advanced cours - to or the duration of the course.
+Student Signature/Date Parent Signature/ Date Teacher Signature/Date Counselor Signat ure/Date 587 Madison Street EAG LE PASS, TEXAS 78852 • TEL (830) 773-5181 • www EAGLEPASSISD.NET AN EQUAL OPPORTUNITY EMPLOYER